flatironinstitute/disBatch/Readme.md

     #DISBATCH PREFIX  ( cd /path/to/workdir ; a=$((DISBATCH_REPEAT_INDEX/100)) b=$(((DISBATCH_REPEAT_INDEX%100)/10 )) c=$((DISBATCH_REPEAT_INDEX%10)) ; myprog -a $a -b $b -c $c ) &> task_${a}_${b}_${c}.log
     #DISBATCH REPEAT 1000

-This is not a model of clarify, but does illustrate that the repeat constuct can be relatively powerful.
+This is not a model of clarity, but it does illustrate that the repeat constuct can be relatively powerful.
 Many users may find it more convenient to use the tool of their choice to generate a text file with 1000 invocations explictly written out.

 ### PERENGINE